devopshubproject/ado-iis-dotnet-deploy/document/azure-devops-iis-deployment.md

 ## 1. Azure DevOps Pipeline Setup

 ### Prerequisites
-- Azure DevOps Project with Repos configured.
+- Azure DevOps Project with configured repos.
-- A Windows Server VM with IIS, agent installed and configured as a self-hosted agent.
+- A virtual machine running Windows Server with IIS installed and set up as a self-hosted agent.
-- IIS server has the target site and bindings set up in advance.
+- The target site and bindings are already configured on the IIS server.

 ### Folder Structure (Repo)
 ```